rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#14-July-2020.md

   - "newsletters"
 summary: This month, we're seeing a bunch of interesting Rust blockchain and crypto projects.
-  Rust continues to be popular for research into zero-knowledge proofs, with Microsoft releasing [Spartan], a zk-SNARK system without trusted setup.
+  Rust continues to be popular for research into zero-knowledge proofs, with Microsoft releasing Spartan, a zk-SNARK system without trusted setup.
 ---

 Welcome to the #14 edition of Rust in Blockchain, the hypest newsletter about the hypest tech.
 [Previous: #13](/newsletters/2020-07-01-stuck-inside-hacking-away/).